-During my stay in Vancouver I decide to go skiing in a nearby Skiing area.
-After some research I come across Cypress Mountain which is the closest skiing area from Vancouver.
-It hosted the Freestyle Skiing and Snowboarding events of the 2010 Winter Olympics
+During my stay in Vancouver, I decided to go skiing in a nearby Skiing area.
+After some research, I come across Cypress Mountain, which is the closest skiing area to Vancouver.
+It hosted the Freestyle Skiing and Snowboarding events of the 2010 Winter Olympics.

 Cypress Mountain has 6 chair lifts and 3 surface lifts.
-In total there are 53 Ski runs from green to black and the longest run is 4.1 kilometres.
-Moreover it has the largest night-skiing operation in Western Canada.
-Unfortunately, I had to leave before sunset but I can imagine that it must be a very cool experience.
+There are 53 Ski runs from green to black, and the longest run is 4.1 kilometers.
+Moreover, it has the largest night-skiing operation in Western Canada.
+Unfortunately, I had to leave before sunset, but I can imagine that it must be a very cool experience.

-The snow quality at Cypress Mountain was pretty good and the facilities modern and clean.
-The personell was well trained and always friendly and motivated to help.
-After a whole morning of skiing I had lunch at the restaurant which was really tasty and way cheaper than expected.
+The snow quality at Cypress Mountain was pretty good, and the facilities were modern and clean.
+The personnel was well trained and always friendly and motivated to help.
+After a whole morning of skiing, I had lunch at the restaurant, which was really tasty and way cheaper than expected.

-At Cypress Mountain I especially liked that the queues at the lifts are short and the pistes not overcrowded.
-I never had to wait for more than two minutes and the lifts are placed efficiently.
-All pistes are marked well and maps throughout the area show you the different options.
+At Cypress Mountain, I especially liked that the queues at the lifts are short, and the pistes are not overcrowded.
+I never had to wait for more than two minutes, and the lifts are placed efficiently.
+All pistes are marked well, and maps throughout the area show you the different options.

 How to get there

 By car: Cross the Lions Gate Bridge from Vancouver downtown and follow the signs to Highway One.
-Continue west, take Exit number 8 and follow Cypress Bowl Rd for about 15 kilometres.
-If you want to use google maps use “136000 Cypress Bowl Road, West Vancouver” as destination.
+Continue west, take Exit number 8 and follow Cypress Bowl Rd for about 15 kilometers.
+If you want to use google maps, use “136000 Cypress Bowl Road, West Vancouver” as the destination.

 My Hotel recommendation for Vancouver